 Brushing and Vacuuming

-While a regular filtration process will remove a considerable amount of dirt and grime from the pool, proper brushing and vacuuming will help remove sediments that settle at the walls or the bottom of the pool.
+While a normal filtration process will remove a considerable amount of dirt and grime, proper brushing and vacuuming will help remove sediments that settle at the walls or the bottom of the pool.
 Additionally, it will make the plaster finish of the pool shine and prevent any chances of scaling, straining, and algae formation in the pool.

 pH Level Maintenance

-In order to keep a swimming pool in optimum working condition, it is crucial to maintain the pH balance. pH is an indicator of H+ ions in the water that determines acidity or alkalinity.
+It is crucial to maintain the pH balance of a swimming pool to keep it in optimum working condition. pH indicates H+ ions in the water that determines acidity or alkalinity.
 Ideally, the pH level should be around 7.2 to 7.6.
-This range will ensure high alkalinity and low acidity maintaining the right level of pH to protect the bather’s skin and eyes.
+This range will ensure high alkalinity and low acidity, maintaining the correct pH level to protect the bather’s skin and eyes.
 It will also make sure that any chlorine added works more efficiently.

-When pH level is too high or low, it can result in skin allergies and also make disinfectants less effective, causing pool owners to spend more money on chemicals. pH levels can be tested either using pH test strips or chlorine-pH test kits.
+When the pH level is too high or too low, it can result in skin allergies and make disinfectants less effective.
+No pool owner wants to spend more money on chemicals, but that is what you could end up doing if you are careless with your pH levels.
+Test pH levels using either pH test strips or chlorine-pH test kits.

-Water disinfectants are highly effective in killing pathogens that are present in pool water.
-Chlorine is the most commonly used water disinfectant as it is cost-effective and leaves a residue behind which is easy to measure and control.
+Water disinfectants are highly effective at killing pathogens present in pool water.
+Chlorine is the most commonly used water disinfectant because it is cost-effective and leaves an easy-to-measure and control residue.

-Shock treatment, also known as super chlorination is the process of adding a larger than normal amount of oxidizing chemicals to the pool water to destroy organic contaminants, oxidize ammonia and nitrogen-containing contaminants in the pool.
-Often, shocking is done after sundown to avoid the loss of chlorine to UV rays in the sunlight.
-It is also performed only with the pump and filter operating.
+Shock treatment is the process of adding a larger than normal amount of chemicals to the pool water to destroy organic contaminants and oxidize ammonia and nitrogen-containing contaminants in the pool; super chlorination is another name for this process.

 Calcium hardness protects the pool surface from corrosion.
 Without calcium, water will get aggressive and tend to pull calcium from surrounding surfaces like plaster, grout, and concrete.
 Additionally, it can end up causing scaling, heater malfunctions, and discolored, cloudy water.
 An ideal level of calcium hardness in water is 200-400 ppm.

-Now that you have a better idea of the concepts involved in swimming pool maintenance let’s take a look at daily, weekly, monthly, and annual pool cleaning checklists.
-Since there are a ton of activities to be covered on a timely basis we have split the checklist into 4 subsets.
+Now that you have a better idea of the concepts involved in swimming pool maintenance let’s look at daily, weekly, monthly, and annual pool cleaning checklists.

 Daily Pool Cleaning Checklist